 NHMRC Licensing Committee appointments for the 2015-2018 NHMRC triennium commenced on 13 August 2015.
-However, the Chair and another member resigned while this report was in preparation and completion of the report was delayed until the appointment of replacement members was finalised.
-The Minister for Health appointed the NHMRC Licensing Committee following consultation with relevant State and Territory Ministers and bodies prescribed in the regulations under the RIHE Act.
+The current NHMRC Licensing Committee was appointed by the Minister for Health following consultation with relevant State and Territory Ministers and bodies prescribed in the regulations under the RIHE Act.